Skip to main content

 Pro Tip

 Think of JSON-LD as a machine-readable business card.
-Instead of hoping an AI can figure out your business name, address, and services from your website text, you hand it structured data that says explicitly: here's exactly what we are and what we do.
+Instead of hoping an AI can infer your business name, address, and services from page text, you provide a structured version of the facts.

 Why this matters for GEO